USS Texas (BB-35): 2022–2025 dry dock period

 On 31 August 2022, Texas was towed out of her berth to a floating dry dock at Gulf Copper Dry Dock & Rig Repair in Galveston for repairs.
 The journey took four tugboats pulling the ship 40 mi through the Houston Ship Channel and ended at around 4 pm.
-Gulf Copper's old dry dock was no longer usable so, in order to find a quick affordable option for their client Texas, they found a sunken dry dock, a very large 42-year-old dry dock that sank off of the Bahamas, that they had to salvage by repairing it after raising it from the seafloor and then cutting its length in half due to heavy damage from its sinking.
+Gulf Copper's old dry dock was no longer usable, so in order to find a quick affordable option for their client Texas, they found a sunken dry dock.
+The sunken dry dock was a very large 42-year-old dry dock that sank off of the Bahamas.
+The dry dock had to be salvaged by repairing it after raising it from the seafloor and then cutting its length in half due to heavy damage from its sinking.
 The first vessel to use this recycled dry dock was Texas.

 Once repairs are complete, the Battleship Texas Foundation intends to berth the ship in Galveston.
 As part of the conditions for receiving the $35 million from the Texas government, Texas can only be berthed in the upper coast region of Texas after she is repaired, meaning any part of the Texas coastline from the San Bernard National Wildlife Refuge to the Louisiana border.
 Texas also received a matching $35 million federal grant from the United States government for her repairs.
 This $70 million can only be used to repair the battleship and cannot be used on cosmetic-related maintenance like replacing the wooden deck and painting the ship.
 Also, infrastructure-related projects for the new homeport such as the parking lot or museum buildings cannot be paid for by these funds.
 Texas later received $25 million more in funding for repairs from the Texas government in 2023.